Stephen Stepanek: State party leadership

 In 2019, Stepanek was elected to lead the New Hampshire Republican State Committee, defeating Keith Hanson, the chair of the Sullivan County Republican Party, by a margin of 300 to 81.
 In 2021, he was reelected to lead the party with the support of Governor Chris Sununu.
 Following the 2020 New Hampshire elections, Stepanek chose to step aside as state party chair.

 2024 presidential election

-In 2023, Stepanek was chosen by Donald Trump's presidential campaign to help oversee the candidate's operations in the state ahead of the 2024 New Hampshire Republican primary.
+In 2023, Stepanek was one of those chosen by Donald Trump's presidential campaign to help oversee the candidate's operations in the state ahead of the 2024 New Hampshire Republican primary.